xou816/spot/README.md

 ### With GNOME Builder and flatpak

 Pre-requisite: install the `org.freedesktop.Sdk.Extension.rust-stable` SDK extension with flatpak.
-Builder might do this for you automatically, but it will install an older version; make sure  the version installed matches the version of the Freedesktop SDK GNOME uses (at the time of writing: 20.08).
+Builder might do this for you automatically, but it will install an older version; make sure  the version installed matches the version of the Freedesktop SDK GNOME uses.

 Open the project in GNOME Builder and make the `dev.alextren.Spot.development.json` configuration active.
 Then build :)

 ### Manually

-Requires Rust (stable), GTK3, and a couple other things.
-Also requires libhandy1: it is not packaged on all distros at the moment, you might have to build it yourself!
+Requires Rust (stable), **GTK4**, and a couple other things.
+Also requires **libadwaita**: it is not packaged on all distros at the moment, you might have to build it yourself!

-**Build** dependencies on Ubuntu 20.04 for instance: ```build-essential pkg-config meson libssl-dev libglib2.0-dev-bin libgtk-3-dev libasound2-dev libpulse-dev```.

-Then, with meson:
+With meson:

 ```
 meson target -Dbuildtype=debug -Doffline=false --prefix="$HOME/.local"